-Alan Brown, principal of WolfBrown, is a leading researcher and management consultant in the arts and culture sector worldwide.
-His work focuses on understanding consumer demand for cultural experiences, evaluating support structures for the arts, and helping cultural institutions, foundations and agencies to see new opportunities, make informed decisions and respond to changing conditions.
+Alan Brown, Managing Principal of WolfBrown, is a leading researcher and management consultant in the arts and culture sector worldwide.
+His work focuses on understanding consumer demand for cultural experiences, evaluating support structures for the arts, and helping industry leaders make informed decisions and respond to changing conditions.
 His studies have introduced new vocabulary to the lexicon of cultural participation and propelled the field towards a clearer view of the rapidly changing cultural landscape.

-For 2021-22, Alan’s work will follow several veins.
-At the forefront of his work is a continuation of the Covid-19 Audience Outlook Monitor study, initially launched in May 2020, that provides over 500 cultural organizations with essential information on audience attitudes about returning to cultural programs and facilities during and after the pandemic.
-The Covid study builds on Alan’s vision of low-cost, cohort-based studies as a means of making access to professional quality market research more equitable for arts organizations of all types, not just those with access to foundation grants.
+At the onset of the COVID-19 pandemic, Alan conceived and directed the Audience Outlook Monitor COVID-19 Study, a longitudinal analysis of audience attitudes about attending cultural events during the pandemic, involving over 650 organizations worldwide.
+The study builds on Alan’s vision of low-cost, cohort-based studies as a means of making access to professional-quality market research more equitable for arts organizations of all types, not just those with access to foundation grants.

-Applied audience research, including customer segmentation, remains a thrust of Alan’s work, with recent studies for Cal Performances, University Musical Society, Steppenwolf, Stratford Festival, Oregon Shakespeare Festival, South Coast Rep, Lyric Opera of Chicago, Welsh National Opera, Glyndebourne Opera Festival, Pacific Symphony, San Francisco Ballet, Chicago History Museum, and Vulcan.
+He has authored research reports for the National Endowment for the Arts, Canada Council for the Art, Arts Council England, and numerous other foundations and agencies.
+Applied audience research, including customer segmentation, remains a thrust of Alan’s work, with recent studies for Cal Performances, University Musical Society, Steppenwolf, Oregon Shakespeare Festival, Lyric Opera of Chicago, Welsh National Opera, Glyndebourne Opera Festival, Pacific Symphony, San Francisco Ballet, Chicago History Museum, and Vulcan.

-As a contribution to the field, he developed the CultureLab.net website – a knowledge hub and archiving solution for students, researchers and practitioners working in the cultural sector.
-He has chaired the Cultural Research Network, a worldwide network of researchers working in the cultural sector, and speaks frequently at conferences in the US and overseas.
+As a contribution to the field, Alan developed the CultureLab website—a knowledge hub and archiving solution for students, researchers, and practitioners working in the cultural sector—and has chaired the Cultural Research Network, a worldwide network of researchers working in the cultural sector.
+He is a guest lecturer at the Accademia Teatro alla Scala in Milan, Italy and speaks frequently at conferences in the US and overseas.